ProotClient/ProotClient-Assets/README.md

 # ProotClient Assets

-ProotClient is a powerful and feature-rich client for the popular video game Minecraft.
+ProotClient is a powerful and feature-rich client for the popular video game [Minecraft (Wikipedia)](https://en.wikipedia.org/wiki/Minecraft).
 It allows players to customize and enhance their Minecraft experience with a wide range of features and options.

 ProotClient Assets is an essential package that serves as the foundation for customizing ProotClient, containing all necessary resources and tools for players to create a unique and personalized experience.
 The package includes assets such as icons, interfaces, images and more.